Strong-to-Weak Spontaneous Symmetry Breaking in Mixed Quantum States: Abstract

 \section{Abstract}

 Symmetry in mixed quantum states can manifest in two distinct forms: \textit{strong symmetry}, where each individual pure state in the quantum ensemble is symmetric with the same charge, and \textit{weak symmetry}, which applies only to the entire ensemble.
 This paper explores a novel type of spontaneous symmetry breaking (SSB) where a strong symmetry is broken to a weak one.
-While the SSB of a weak symmetry is measured by the long-ranged two-point correlation function $\mathrm{Tr}(O_xO^{\dagger}_y\rho)$, the strong-to-weak SSB (SW-SSB) is measured by the fidelity $F(\rho, O_xO^{\dagger}_y\rho O_yO^{\dagger}_x)$, dubbed the \textit{fidelity correlator}.
+While the SSB of a weak symmetry is measured by the long-ranged two-point correlation function, the strong-to-weak SSB (SW-SSB) is measured by the \textit{fidelity correlator}.
 We prove that SW-SSB is a universal property of mixed-state quantum phases, in the sense that the phenomenon of SW-SSB is robust against symmetric low-depth local quantum channels.
+We also show that the symmetry breaking is ``spontaneous'' in the sense that the effect of a local symmetry-breaking measurement cannot be recovered locally.
 We argue that a thermal state at a nonzero temperature in the canonical ensemble (with fixed symmetry charge) should have spontaneously broken strong symmetry.
 Additionally, we study non-thermal scenarios where decoherence induces SW-SSB, leading to phase transitions described by classical statistical models with bond randomness.
 In particular, the SW-SSB transition of a decohered Ising model can be viewed as the ``ungauged'' version of the celebrated toric code decodability transition.
 We confirm that, in the decohered Ising model, the SW-SSB transition defined by the fidelity correlator is the only physical transition in terms of channel recoverability.
 We also comment on other (inequivalent) definitions of SW-SSB, through correlation functions with higher R\'enyi indices.